peteroupc/peteroupc.github.io/randomgendoc.md

      |     random number close to that number is chosen.
 The area under
      |     the PDF need not be 1; this method works even if the PDF
      |     is only known up to a normalizing constant, and even if
-     |     the distribution has infinitely extending tails to the left and/or right.
+     |     the distribution has infinitely extending tails to the left, to the right, or both.
      |     However, for the ratio of uniforms method to work, both pdf(x) and
      |     x*x*pdf(x) must be less than or equal to a finite number (thus, if the distribution has
      |     tails, they must drop off at a faster than quadratic rate).